Golden Knights vs. Stars Prediction & Picks - October 17

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Ahead of watching this matchup, here is our pick for which team will secure the win in Tuesday's hockey action.
+Prepare for this matchup by checking out our pick for who will emerge with the victory in Tuesday's hockey action.

 Golden Knights vs. Stars Predictions for Tuesday

-Our computer projection model for this game expects a final score of Golden Knights 6, Stars -2.
+Our computer model for this encounter calls for a final result of Golden Knights 6, Stars -2.

 - Spread Pick: Golden Knights (-1.5)